EugenSong/TicTacToe/README.md

 # TicTacToe2.0

-First public project involving a dynamic tic tac toe game.
+Here's my first public project involving a console-based dynamic tic tac toe game.

-Built with OOP.
-Have a go at it.
-Thanks! (:
+Have a go at it!